- Senior Leadership

 Riky Tran holds a Bachelor of Science in Computer Information Science from Minnesota State University, Mankato (formerly Mankato State University).

-Director Translational Development, R&D Strategy and Communications
+Senior Director Translational Development, R&D Strategy and Communications

 Sarah Missel joined Immatics in 2011, where she started as Scientist in Immunology and subsequently held several positions leading cross-functional teams in various internal and collaboration projects.
-Her work as Director Translational Development is focused on R&D strategy and communications, as well as translation of preclinical projects into early phase clinical trials with a current focus on T cell engaging bispecifics (TCER®) and personalized immunotherapies.
+Her work as Senior Director Translational Development is focused on R&D strategy and communications, as well as translation of preclinical projects into early phase clinical trials with a current focus on T cell engaging bispecifics (TCER®) and personalized immunotherapies.

 Sarah studied Pharmacy at the University of Würzburg and gathered some experience in clinical research at GSK.
 Her academic research at the Institute of Virology of TU/Helmholtz Centre Munich was focused on therapeutic HIV vaccines and immune monitoring in clinical trials.